lizard-buzzard/spring-security-user-registration/README.md

 ```

 ### UserDetails implementation ###
-__public class UserSecurityDetailsImpl__ implements __UserDetails__.
+The __public class UserSecurityDetailsImpl__ class implements __UserDetails__ interface.
 [Interface UserDetails](https://docs.spring.io/autorepo/docs/spring-security/4.2.x-SNAPSHOT/apidocs/org/springframework/security/core/userdetails/UserDetails.html)
-Provides core user information.
-Implementations are not used directly by Spring Security for security purposes.
+It provides core user information.
+The implementations are not used directly by Spring Security for security purposes.
 They simply store user information which is later encapsulated into Authentication objects.
 This allows non-security related user information (such as email addresses, telephone numbers etc) to be stored in a convenient location.

-In my case the __username__ field of __UserSecurityDetailsImpl__ keeps user's email (and serves as user identifier field):
+In our case the __username__ field of __UserSecurityDetailsImpl__ keeps the user's email (and serves as user identifier field):
 ```
 private String username; // email serves as a username
 ```